hmoon96/meal-planner/README.md

 **Responsive design** - This will be responsive across all screen sizes, making it easy to edit your meal plan, no matter the device.\

 ## Minimum Viable Product
-The MVP will include a meal planner, which will be in the form of a card.
+The MVP will include a meal planner, which will be in the form of a Bootstrap card.
 There will be the days of the week listed in the card and users will then be able to type the meals they are going to eat into each of these boxes.
 As users will be able to log in, they will have the opportunity to save, update and delete aspects of their planner, so it is always up to date.
 The meal plans will be listed from most recent at the top and be listed in reverse order, so the most recent plan will be most easily visible.
 The other plans will be listed below, so it is easy to scroll down and get inspiration from past meal plans.

 ### Key Features
 **Homepage** \